 I was recently reminded that there is a need to tread with care when quilting, social media, and privacy are involved.

-I was recently contacted by another quilter who wanted to know if anyone had ever shown up at my home and asked to see the quilts I show off on the blog here.
+Another quilter and blogger recently contacted me to know if anyone had ever shown up at my home and asked to see the quilts I show off on the blog here.

 This other quilter (I will call her “Sue”) has a quilt blog.
 She posts photos of her house, her pets, grandkids, garden, quilts, and basically her life.
 “Sue” has also not been careful over the years when it comes to quilting, social media, and privacy.